 Thanks to your help, Oregon PSR and our community partners stopped a 2019 bill in the Oregon State Legislature that would have given renewable energy credits to Covanta Marion, the state’s only municipal waste incinerator, in Brooks, OR.
 Now, Covanta is once again trying to divert clean energy money to put their aging waste incinerator on life support.
-We need your help to tell the House Committee on Energy and Environment to hold firm and reject clean energy subsidies for burning trash.
+We need your help to tell the House Committee on Rules to hold firm and reject clean energy subsidies for burning trash.

 - I am an Oregonian urging you to reject House Bill 4049, which would give renewable credit eligibility to Oregon’s only waste incinerator.